All types of cash flow formulas explained

 With the help of the indirect method, the operating cash flow can be calculated from the cash flow statement.
 The following formula is used for this purpose:

-- Operation cash flow = Net income + depreciation and amortisation + accounts receivables + inventory + accounts payables
+- Operating cash flow = Net income + depreciation and amortisation + accounts receivables + inventory + accounts payables

-The operating cash flow only takes into account the cash portion that arises from or has to be spent on operating activities.
+The operating cash flow only takes into account the amount of cash that arises from or has to be spent on operating activities.
 Investment and financing activities are not included.